 LINENS & TOWELS INCLUDED?
 No, linens and towels are not provided for your stay, however, they can be rented through us for $45 per bedroom, or you may bring your own.

 At Captain Kent's, guests will experience camp the way summer folk in this area have been for generations.
 The large, expansive yard dips right down to a tidal inlet (the property is on a spit of land with salt water on three sides).
 Nicely protected, the inlet provides a bounty of wildlife.
 You can kayak, sail, swim, bird watch, canoe, fish or simply float all in this idyllic and secluded setting.
 The mudflats warm up during low tide, making swimming warmer than usual when the tide comes back in.
 At the water’s edge, you will find the boathouse, a two-story building with barn-style doors facing out to the dock and float.
 The boathouse is like having another living room!
 Though quite rustic, this space is an absolute favorite of all ages as THE place to hang out.
-Equipped with outdoor furniture, it has served the family as an extended patio, family room, alfresco style dining, lanai, nap room, kids play area and just about anything else you could think of.
+Equipped with outdoor furniture and a gas BBQ, it has served the family as an extended patio, family room, alfresco style dining, lanai, nap room, kids play area and just about anything else you could think of.
 You can close the barn doors in inclement weather or watch the storm come in over the river.
 From the boathouse you can see and boat over to Indiantown Island; Marilee Ellis, one of Captain Kent’s descendants found an Indian Chief skeleton in the pigeon mounds, which remains on display at the Harvard University Museum of Natural History.
 Boat on over and participate in your own scavenger hunt!
 The private dock and float at Captain Kent's are the perfect spot to launch boats, enjoy cocktails, watch the moon rise or simply let the lazy days slip by.

 The Boothbay Peninsula is a beautiful region rich in culture, history, all things nautical and of course its own unique niche in nature.
 The area offers ample opportunities for biking, kayaking, canoeing, fishing, charters and guided cruises, spas, golf, mini-golf, bowling, museums, antiquing, hiking and walking trails.
 We have the Maine State Aquarium, the Coastal Maine Botanical Gardens and the Boothbay Region Land Trust with its 30+ miles of pet-friendly trails in protected areas.